 Benefits from Using the Framework:

-The Baldrige Cybersecurity Excellence Builder (BCEB) effectively complements our use of the NIST Cybersecurity Framework (CSF).
+The Baldrige Cybersecurity Excellence Builder (BCEB) effectively complements KUMC’s use of the NIST Cybersecurity Framework (CSF).
 The BCEB has allowed us to focus on and address the process and delivery side of our Information Security Program and related offerings.
 In contrast, the CSF allows us to focus on the more technical elements and ensuring that we have the necessary controls deployed within our organization.
 The BCEB has enabled us to bridge this gap and implement what is necessary in the CSF.
 The immediate outcomes of our work with the BCEB were:

 An honest assessment of where we are and where we want to be, as well as a baseline to measure against in the future.